Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2023-07-01-Numerical-Modeling-of-Mie-Scattering.md

 where $\psi_n(z)=(\pi z/2)^{1/2}\times J_{n+1/2}(z)$, $\zeta_n(z)=(\pi z/2)^{1/2}\times(J_{n+1/2}(z)-iY_{n+1/2}(z))$ and $m=n_p/n_m$, where $n_p$ is the refractive index of the particle.The different terms in eqs 1 and 2 correspond to the dipole ($n=1$), quadrupole ($n=2$), and so on.
 Don't be intimidated if the expression of $\psi_n$ and $\zeta_n$ are complex and not familiar to you, they are just special functions (spherical Bessel and Hankel functions of the first kind) and they are usually built-in functions in scientific computing languages, e.g. MATLAB.

 You may wonder what if the shape of nanoparticles is not a sphere?
 What if the shape is complicated enough that finding an analytical solution is impractical?
 Well, thanks to the development of applied mathematics, we now have a general solution - the numerical approach.
-In fact, the numerical methods, such as the *finite-difference time-domain* (FDTD) method, *finite element* (FEM) method, and discrete dipole approximation (DDA), etc., for electromagnetic problems have led to a subject called **computational electrodynamics**.
+In fact, the numerical methods, such as the *finite-difference time-domain* (FDTD) method, *finite element* (FEM) method, and discrete dipole approximation (DDA), etc., for electromagnetic problems have led to a subject called **computational electromagnetics**.
 In the following sections, we will use Lumerical FDTD, as the name suggested, is a solver based on the FDTD method, and COMSOL Multiphysics, which is a FEM solver, to model the scattering phenomenon from gold nanoparticles.
 Since we also have the exact analytic solution, it doesn't hurt to compare the numerical results with it.
 So, let's go!

 Finite-Difference Time-Domain method simulation in Lumerical FDTD
 ====